07virmir/Musicle/README.md

 ## How we built it
 Musicle was built with a combination of multiple frameworks and APIs.

 The Spotify API is used to query the global Spotify library for the daily song and also allows users to search for the daily song
 Firebase was used to host a list of daily songs.
 Song IDs are stored in a list and the app finds the daily song by using the current day number (counted from 01/01/2000)
-Apple's AVFoundation framework is used for playing the preview of the daily song UIKit is used for the app layout and animations
+Apple's AVFoundation framework is used for playing the preview of the daily song
+UIKit is used for the app layout and animations
-Custom frameworks built by team members Accomplishments that we're proud of
+Custom frameworks built by team members
+Accomplishments that we're proud of
 All team members are proud to announce that they have a 95%+ success rate in finding the daily song!

 ## What we learned
 How to integrate Firebase into our project
 How to fetch data from APIs
 How to play audio on iOS devices
 How to make display-linked animations
 What's next for Musicle
 The AppStore!!!

 ## Built With
 avfoundation
 firebase
 love
-spotify
-uikit

-## Built With
-avfoundation
-firebase
 spotify
 uikit

 See More Info Here: https://devpost.com/software/musicle